mehulmpt/create-chrome-x/README.md

-# make-chrome-extension
+# create-chrome-x

-Quickly bootstrap a chrome extension
+Quickly bootstrap a chrome extension.
+More features coming soon!